kar-dim/Watermarking-Accelerated/README.md

 The sample application:
    - Embeds the watermark using the NVF and the proposed Prediction-Error mask for a video or image.
    - Detects the watermark using the proposed Prediction-Error based detector for a video or image.
+   - For image mode only: Saves the watermarked images on the disk, one file for each mask used.
    - Prints FPS/execution time for both operations, and both masks.

 **NOTE**: